 The Dr. Pepper Snapple Group features a social responsibility section on its website which explains the company’s policies regarding ethical sourcing, and outlines the code of conduct it expects each of its suppliers to follow.
 This section explains how the Dr. Pepper Snapple Group uses third party metrics from groups like the UN Human Development Index and the International Labor Association to evaluate the ethics and quality of the companies that it sources from.
 This helps to ensure that all of the materials that go into Dr. Pepper, Snapple, and the other beverages made by this company are from good quality companies who treat their workers fairly.

-The Dr. Pepper Snapple Group’s corporate social responsibility report outlines further efforts to improve energy efficiency in production, reduce water use and packaging waste, and more.
-This report allows consumers, or anyone else who is interested, to take a deeper look into the ethics of the company’s sourcing and to get more informed about the suppliers of the Dr. Pepper Snapple Group.
+The social responsibility report outlines further efforts to improve energy efficiency, reduce water use, packaging waste, and more.
+This report allows anyone to take a deeper look into the ethics of the companies sourcing and get more informed about their suppliers.

 How ethical sourcing and manufacturing improves the world and the bottom line

-Despite the fact that not every company currently prioritizes ethical sourcing, and that many of the products in developed markets are still tied to unethical business practices, the long-term trend is turning toward sustainability.
+Not every company prioritizes ethical sourcing and many products in developed markets are still tied to unethical business practices.
+Despite this, the long-term trend is turning towards sustainability.

 Social networking sites and the internet are making the world much more connected.
-It’s easier than ever before for ethics violations and bad business practices to be seen and reported on.
+Seeing and reporting on ethics violations and bad business practices is easier than ever before

 Consumers can send the message that ethical behavior is important to them by making informed decisions when choosing which brands to support by purchasing their products.

 The opposite is also true, and socially conscious consumers can now easily use the internet to find ethical brands.
-As customers increasingly use their purchasing power to send the message that ethical sourcing and manufacturing is important to them, more businesses will change their practices as they acknowledge it makes good financial sense.
+Customers are using their purchasing power to send the message that ethical sourcing and manufacturing are important to them.
+As a result, more businesses will change their practices as they acknowledge it makes good financial sense.
 This should see a rise in brands competing with each other to build ethical reputations to entice new customers.
 As a result, ethical sourcing and manufacturing practices will become much more commonplace around the world.